Iterate and Loop

 descriptions below, the parts are separated by the Lisp lambda-list

-keyword &optional.
+keyword &optional

 An iteration-driving clause conceptually causes the iteration to go

 forward.
-Driver clauses in iterate allow iteration over numbers,
+Driver clauses in iterate

 lists, vectors, hashtables, packages, files and streams.